yastn/yastn_benchmarks/README.md

 ## CTMRG contractions

 We collect core elements of CTMRG update for tensor sizes motivated by real-life applications described in [YASTN release article](https://arxiv.org/abs/2405.12196).

-See `.\bench_contractions.py` for details, with tensor sizes gathered in `.\input_shapes\` folder.
+See `.\bench_contractions.py` for details of the test framework, with tensor sizes gathered in `.\input_shapes\` folder.